de-centralized-systems/sssmp/docs/Specification.md

 derivation steps.

-* **Mnemonic encodeing/decodeing of a cryptographic key** A generated, or derived, key $s$ can be represented as a mnemonic phrase to improve human readability and easer manual copying of key material or key shares.
+* **Mnemonic encodeing/decodeing of a cryptographic key** A generated or derived key $s$ can be represented as a mnemonic phrase to improve human readability and easer manual copying of key material or key shares.
 Example for such schemes are [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), or [bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md).
 This step is out-of-scope of this document and such techniques SHOULD be used in combination with the here specified scheme.

 * **Secret sharing of a cryptographic key**
-A generated, or derived, key $s$ is shared amongst a set of $n$ participants, where $t$ should be able to reconstruct the original key $s$.
+A generated or derived key $s$ is shared amongst a set of $n$ participants, where $t$ should be able to reconstruct the original key $s$.
 In this specification we focus exclusively on this step.

 #### Goals
-+ Simple scheme compatible with the reconstruction of classical Shamir Secret Sharing (SSS)
+- Simple scheme compatible with the reconstruction of classical Shamir Secret Sharing (SSS).
-+ Additional checksum for detecting invalid reconstructions without further derivations of key material
+- Additional checksum for detecting invalid reconstructions without further derivations of key material.

 #### Non-Goals
-- Specification of how the input key $s$ has to be contacted, despite the requirement that is has to be of high-min-entropy.
-- Specification of a concrete key length despite enforcing a minimum of 128 bit.
+- Specification of how the input key $s$ has to be created, despite enforcing a minimum of 128 bit.
-- Specification of mnemonic encoding used for input and output data
+- Specification of mnemonic encoding used for input and output data.
 - Specification of further hidden derivation steps for plausible deniability or and additional layers of security.

 ### Background